 This section describes the settings and features located in the main window.
 You'll make all of your measurements from the main window.
-After performing your measurement, you can switch between the main and data review windows with the click of a button.
+After performing your measurement, the results are displayed in the data review window.
+To return to the main window, click on the Return to Main button.
 Some settings can be made directly on the main window.
 Others are accessed through menu selections.